SAFE-Stack/docs/docs/recipes/ui/add-routing-with-separate-states.md

 *Written for SAFE template version 4.2.0*

-If your application has multiple separate components, there is no need to have one big, complex state that manages all the information for all components.
-In this recipe we separate the information of the todo list out of the main `Model`, and give the todo list application it's own route.
+If your application has multiple separate components, there is no need to have one big, complex model that manages all the state for all components.
+In this recipe we separate the information of the todo list out of the main `Model`, and give the todo list application its own route.
 We also add a "Page not found" page.

 ## 1. Adding the Feliz router